 I have practiced law in Washington, D.C. over the past 40 years.
 The lion’s share of my career has been devoted to representing Indian nations in the Eastern United States, along with labor unions, nonprofit organizations and a variety of businesses.

-Most lawyers, it has been my experience, are frustrated writers or musicians.
-I happen to be both and more frustrated than most.
+Most lawyers, it has been my experience, are frustrated writers, comedians or musicians.
+I happen to be all three and more frustrated than most.

 The name of this website, “A Well Examined Life,” was suggested by a friend.
 The “life” I intend to examine here, however, is not my own.
 Rather, it will be the lives of others and how the lives of us all are influenced by music, science, history and literature—especially the scriptures, something which I believe many faiths, including my own, do not take as seriously as they should.